Stroke Recovery Clubs

 Stroke Recovery Clubs are coordinated by volunteers and their activities vary from club to club.
 The list below details the locations of our current support groups:

 Every two years we survey members of our Stroke Recovery Clubs to identify what they think of the services provided by clubs and to understand how we can continue to improve our services.
-Below are comments from the 2016 survey of our Stroke Recovery Club members:
+Below are comments from some of our Stroke Recovery Club members:

 - I was only going to give the Stroke Club one month’s trial and I’m still here.
 I feel all of them are my family.
 Give it time and patience.